 UXO disposal for construction company in Scotland

-SafeLane Global was employed to develop and implement a comprehensive unexploded ordnance (UXO) risk mitigation strategy for a development project on a former RAF site in Scotland.
+SafeLane Global developed and implemented a comprehensive unexploded ordnance (UXO) risk mitigation strategy for a development project on a former RAF site.

 UXO disposal capability